 Financial institutions, iGaming and crypto businesses have to implement transaction monitoring to stay compliant.
 Today, we’ll talk about the importance of such solutions, their risks, and best practices.

-In this article, we’ll talk about what transaction monitoring is and how efficient monitoring systems help avoid huge fines.
+To help you answer these questions, we at Sumsub prepared this article.
+We’ll talk about what transaction monitoring is and how efficient monitoring systems help avoid huge fines.

 |FATF Recommendation 10, transposed into many local AML laws, requires financial institutions to analyze transactions undertaken throughout the course of a business relationship.
 The goal is to ensure that transactions are consistent with the institution’s knowledge of the customer, including the source of their funds.
 Transaction monitoring systems—which we explain in more detail below—can help.|